 The modus operandi of Jack the Ripper included strangulation and cutting of the victims’ throat.
 Once their life had ended he mutilated their bodies, in some cases removing organs, and all in the dead of night under the cover of darkness.
 Only his final victim, Mary Kelly, was found indoors, all others were found where it is assumed they were murdered, on the ground in a dark backstreet.

-In terms of police investigation, the brutal nature of the crimes lead many to believe at the time the killer was clearly mentally disturbed.
+In terms of the police investigation, the brutal nature of the crimes leads many to believe at the time the killer was clearly mentally disturbed.
 In 1888 such crimes were assumed to be the result of disturbed and mentally ill thinking and therefore the focus of the investigation and possible suspects in the early stages remained narrow, looking for vagrants in and around London with clear and obvious mental health issues.

 Modern forensics and crime scene analysis had not yet been developed.
 At that time, police relied on eye-witness accounts and if they were not available there was little for police to work with.
-What we know now about serial killers and their behaviour was not known in 1888.
+What we know now about serial killers and their behavior was not known in 1888.

 The Jack The Ripper Casebook, probably the best and most extensive resource available on the internet on the murders, highlights if modern-day criminal profiling techniques are applied to what is known about the Ripper, the following profile emerges.

 He may have lived in the Whitechapel area and be a white male between ages of 20 and 35.
-A person who didn’t draw attention to himself, was of normal appearance and didn’t stand out in a crowd.
+A person who didn’t draw attention to himself was of normal appearance and didn’t stand out in a crowd.

-Francis Thompson was a white male at 27 years old at the time of the murders.
+Francis Thompson was a white male at 27-years-old at the time of the murders.
 He lived in and around the Whitechapel area and new the streets intimately.
 In 1888, just before the murders began, Francis Thompson had been ‘rescued’ from the streets.

-After submitting a poem to a magazine he was taken under the wing of the editor Wilfrid Meynell, who offered him a place inside his home which Thompson refused, and provided him with clean fresh clothes.
+After submitting a poem to a magazine he was taken under the wing of the editor Wilfrid Meynell, who offered him a place inside his home which Thompson refused and provided him with clean fresh clothes.
 He remained as his editor getting his work published for the first time.

 During the period of the murders, Francis Thompson remained sleeping in lodgings less than a two-minute walk away from the scene of Mary Kelly’s murder and within a 15-minute walk to all the murder sites.
 This was a man who lived in the vicinity of the killings, mixed with prostitutes and may well have known some of the victims.